MattSheehan/Mattwitter/README.md

 # Mattwitter
-This repository is used to help me in my Full Stack pursuit.
+This repository is used as an aid to my learning and understanding of:\
+Django\
+React\
+Docker\
+maybe more we'll see.

 ## Django Info
 1. install Django